I want to take on that soul-sucking, heart-crushing, ego-bashing little monster named:

-Example: When my Asshat said he was working overtimes at the fire station and was actually stepping out with different women (and making his co-workers lie to me), I still moved in with him and tried to get him to marry me.
+When my Asshat said he was working overtimes, and was actually stepping out with different women, (and making his co-workers lie to me) I still moved in with him and tried to get him to marry me!

 3. You give support to your partner at the cost of your own mental, emotional, and physical health.

-Example: When my Asshat showed up several times unexpectedly before I had a work shift and begged me to type up and print out papers he had due for his college courses, I’d be late for work scrambling to help him out.
+When a client’s beau showed up several times unexpectedly before her work shift and begged her to type up and print out papers he had due for his college courses, she’d end up late for work, scrambling to help him out.

 4. People around you have given you feedback that you are too dependent on your partner.

-Example: Whenever I inadvertently slipped and told family members all of the shenanigans my Asshat pulled, they desperately wanted to kidnap and send me to an undisclosed rehabilitation center under a mountain in Utah.
+Whenever I inadvertently slipped and told family members all of the shenanigans my Asshat pulled; they desperately wanted to kidnap and send me to an undisclosed rehabilitation center under a mountain in Utah.

 5. If you have a desire, at times, for more independence but feel an even stronger conflict when you attempt to separate in any way.